Chrisplus/GLauncher/README.md

 # All WAHT IT CAN DO ARE

 * Showing a COOL icon on your chrome dashboard.
-* Open "*github.com*" when you click COOL icon.
+* Open *"github.com"* when you click COOL icon.
 * Enjoy it !

 # NOTICE

 * I found this COOL icon from [iconfinder](http://iconfinder.com)
-* This COOL icon is under the *[Creative Commons (Attribution-Noncommercial-No Derivative Works 3.0 Unported)]*(http://creativecommons.org/licenses/by-nc-nd/3.0/) License
+* This COOL icon is under the [*Creative Commons (Attribution-Noncommercial-No Derivative Works 3.0 Unported)*](http://creativecommons.org/licenses/by-nc-nd/3.0/) License
 * Thanks to the designer of the COOL icon, [Nadja Hallfahrt](http://blog.artcore-illustrations.de/)

 # HOW TO INSTALL